william-kerr/quickstart-shi-crpm/README.md

 # AWS Quick Start

+NOTE: THIS DOCUMENTATION CAN BE DELETED WHEN THE QUICK START GOES LIVE

 Create a CI/CD pipeline that watches itself for changes, and an IDE that can be used to edit the pipeline infrastructure code.

 ## Infrastructure Diagram